 - Exhibition Award 2014, The Honourable Society of the Inner Temple

-- LLB with International Study, 2:1 (University of Exeter)
+BA (Hons) Law, 2:1 (University of Exeter)

 LLM in International and Comparative Law, Merit (Trinity College Dublin)

 Bar Professional Training Course, Very Competent (The City Law School)